YannickRobin/easy-gradle-plugin/DEVELOPER_README.md

 # Documentation for developers

 # How to build the plugin
-- Install Gradle 7.6
+- Install latest gradle version
 - Clone this repository
-- Run the command `gradle build`
+- Run the command `gradle clean build `

 The build will generate the following jar `build/libs/easy-plugin-x.x.x-SNAPSHOT.jar`